BrianSemiglia/Cycle.swift/README.md

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

 ## Overview
 Cycle provides a means of writing an application as a function that reduces a stream of events to a stream of effects.
 The stream of effects can be thought of as a reel of film that can be fed to hardware to be projected.
-The approach allows for consistant execution and greater observability-of/control-over state.
+The approach allows for behavior that is more deterministic, easily controlled and observable.
 [CycleMonitor](https://github.com/BrianSemiglia/CycleMonitor) is a companion development tool that can be used to achieve that observability and control over your application.

 ### Anatomy
 Label | Purpose